-Looking for bucket list ideas for your travel around Australia?
-How about sailing in paradise, swim with sharks, fly over Australia’s most spectacular landscapes and natural landmarks and witness a waterfall that defies logic.
+Looking for Australia bucket list ideas?
+Not just any idea, the type that are once in a lifetime and leave you with unforgettable memories.
+Well, how about sailing in paradise, swimming with sharks, flying over Australia’s most spectacular landscapes and natural landmarks and witness a waterfall that defies logic.

 Here at Our Wayfaring Life we are usually talking up and giving tips on how to travel and holiday as cheaply as possible while still enjoying awesome experiences and making great memories.
 Notably we strongly urge making the most of low-cost or free things to do as well as low-cost and free camping to help make travel and holidays affordable to as many people and families as possible.
 Notice I said “usually”?
 Well this article is a little different this article is about 5 experiences and tours that will push any travel budget to its limits but we think they are worth every cent.